 The year 2018 in Japan is marked by a series of natural disasters, including earthquakes in Osaka Prefecture and the northern island of Hokkaido, and heavy rains that caused major damage in western Japan.
 Immediately after each of these events, The Nippon Foundation appeals for donations and begins providing support to meet the needs of people in the affected areas.

-Joint Project with Ministry of the Environment to Address Ocean Debris
+Launches Ocean Debris Project in Cooperation with Ministry of the Environment

-The CHANGE FOR THE BLUE project is launched as a joint public, private, and academic sector project to raise nationwide awareness of the problem of ocean debris and make each individual resolve “not to allow any more plastic waste to enter the ocean.”
-The Foundation also partners with the Ministry of the Environment’s Plastics Smart campaign to address this issue.
+The CHANGE FOR THE BLUE project is launched as a joint public-, private-, and academic-sector initiative to raise nationwide awareness of ocean debris and encourage individual commitment to preventing plastic waste from entering the ocean.
+The Foundation also partners with the Ministry of the Environment’s Plastics Smart campaign to advance these efforts.

 To mark the 75th anniversary of the Battle of Imphal and preserve records from the battle, and to deepen ties between Japan and India, the Foundation supports the construction of the Imphal Peace Museum, built on a theme of “Peace and Reconciliation.”
 For the museum’s opening, the Foundation collects items to be displayed and preserved at the museum and monetary donations.